 We publish independent price assessments for matured and emerging natural Gas markets, as well as in-depth analysis on price drivers, authoritative commentary and daily news-which can be easily accessed on the ICIS Dashboard

-We provide our information in a range of gas reports, including our European Spot Gas Markets daily spot pricing report, a fortnightly European Gas Markets market round-up along with our annual European Gas Hub Report.
+We provide our information in a range of Gas reports, including our European Spot Gas Markets daily spot pricing report, Gas In Focus, our fortnightly round-up of the gas market along with our quarterly European Gas Hub Report.

 Updated to Q2 2018

 European Gas supply was broadly stable year on year in the second quarter of 2018.
 However, there was greater dependence on Russia than previously.
 Russia was already the EU’s largest supplier but volumes deliveries have increased further in the last quarter.
 The higher Russian deliveries to Europe largely made up for lower EU domestic production.
 The lower production is linked to measures implemented due to earthquakes in the Dutch Groningen production region, as well as dwindling reserves in other countries.

 Demand in the second quarter of 2018 was higher than would usually be expected in early summer.
 This was due to shippers adding more Gas than usual to storage sites after these sites were drained by cold weather at the end of the winter.
 Injections into storage normally take place when the price is cheapest, but the low levels of Gas in store meant many countries were injecting despite less favourable prices.
 This was particularly the case in Italy.

 We offer the following regional Gas analysis and news coverage to keep you informed of factors and developments affecting prices in the Europe Gas marketplace.

 Natural gas is commonly produced alongside oil or other hydrocarbons and can also be found deep underground within rock formations.
 An increasing amount of gas production stems from non-conventional sources, such as from coal-bed seams or from within shale formations.
 Natural gas is predominantly formed of methane.